 If you either use or are thinking of using hoof polish on your horse for competitions, you might also be interested in this article on the subject: horse hoof polish.

-Depending on where you live, this may be more important than others.
-Also it will depend a little bit on your horse and your horse’s existing health status and tolerance for flies.
+Depending on where you live, this may be more important.
+It will also depend a little bit on your horse and your horse’s existing health status and tolerance for flies.

-Generally, healthy horses will roll in the mud to protect themselves and be able to keep most of the rest of the bugs away by swatting at them with their tails.
+Generally, healthy horses will roll in the mud to protect themselves.
+They should be be able to keep most of the rest of the bugs away by swatting at them with their tails.

-Horses that have a low tolerance due to health status or other issues may benefit from having a light turnout blanket for bugs halter with an eye mask to protect their eyes from flies.
-Also this may be useful in regions that simply have a ton of bugs.
+Horses that have a low tolerance due to health status or other issues may benefit from having a light turnout blanket or a halter with an eye mask to protect their eyes from flies.
+This may also be useful in regions that simply have a ton of bugs.

 Make sure you have a vet for your horse(s) and that they have regular checkups to make sure everything is okay.
 Preventative vet bills may be pricy but they’re nothing compared to how expensive things can get if anything goes wrong.